First Things First

 Seeking the Kingdom

-“But seek first the kingdom of God and his righteousness, and all these things will be added to you.”
+As Jesus sat with the crowd on that mountainside, He gave them a simple way to clear the noise.
+He said: “But seek first the kingdom of God and his righteousness, and all these things will be added to you.”
 (Matthew 6:33)

-Life begins to settle.
+Life begins to feel more settled.

 Your heart feels steadier.

-Seeking Him first isn’t about doing more—it’s about turning toward what has already been given.
-And as you come to know the Father, trust begins to grow.
+Because of Jesus, you aren't "seeking" God to earn a spot in His life—you’ve already been invited in.
+Seeking Him isn't about doing more; it's about turning toward the love you've already been given.
+And as you get to know the Father, trust starts to grow naturally.

-What if what you’re looking for isn’t more, but a clearer direction?
+What if what you’re looking for today isn’t more time or more stuff, but just a clearer direction?
+What if peace begins with what you put first?

 Sherri Stout Faamuli